shime/deep-dive/_posts/2020-02-25-deep-dive-into-rackup.md

 {% endsource %}

-Since there are no other method calls to follow, it looks like we've come to the bottom of this.
+Since there are no other method calls to follow, it looks like we've come the end.
 Let's continue looking at branches that we've ignored previously.

 The last thing we ignored was `build_app` in `wrapped_app`<sup>[[&nearr;](#wrapped_app)]</sup>: